-Captain Dan Bumgarner shares these tips: You can fish basically anywhere that you can get access to the water; however, use caution as some areas have soft bottoms that make for miserable wading.
+7. Ft Desoto.
 As you enter the park you will see an area on the left where you can park and launch a kayak or wade the shorelines in either direction.
 The little bridge just after the toll station would be a good place to explore.
 There is an area just south of the small bridge where you can park and walk back to the bridge.
 The culvert under the bridge connects Mullet Key Bayou and the waters west of Bonnie Fortune Key.
+Also there is a flat just west of the boat ramp with easy access that often holds nice trout and reds.
 Continuing east from the intersection at the flagpole you will find the roadway to the maintenance area on the left.
 You cannot go into the maintenance area but you can access the water on either side at the entrance.
 Farther to the east you will come to the end of the bike/multipurpose trail on the south side of the roadway.
-This is a good spot to reach the grass flats in that area.
-The bottom to the south and east of Conception Key and the turnaround area is soft but the bottom on the north side is good.
+East beach has good firm bottom with a long shallow flat going south till you access deep water.
+Good snook, mackerel and jacks along that edge.
+Going north from East Beach the bottom is softer but holds a lot of trout and some snook.
+Be careful of deep potholes.
 Going west from the flagpole you will find a sand road on the right that leads back to the old ferry landing in Mullet Key Bayou.
 The area to the east of the landing is soft and may prove difficult to wade.
 Wading is much better to the west.
 Continuing around to the northern end of the park you will find the Arrowhead picnic area.
 From this area you have easy access to the Bunces Pass area.
 Wading straight out from the Arrowhead Picnic area you will find good grass flats with very good tidal flow.
 Casting out into the channel and retrieving up over the drop off should get you some trout.